 - 4.3.3.2 Where practical, drafts of revised documents identify new or altered text.
 ISPFS identifies new or altered text in document revisions using different color text, underlined text for additions, or stricken text for deletions.
 Software tools like "track changes" or similar editing or comment functions may be used, but are not required.
-When changes are approved, the amendment of documents w.

-...and.

-...and.
+When changes are approved, the history section of the document denotes which sections were changed.
+Some document history sections may also contain a brief explanation of the change. - 4.3.3.3 Forensic Services does not allow for the amendment of documents within the management system by hand. - 4.3.3.4 Forensic Services creates and implements a quality procedure for making and controlling changes in the computerized documents of the management system. - 14.3.3.4 The laboratory electronic document management system contains an audit trail for all document revisions.
+Documents must go through the required approval levels within the system before they will be published as the current revision.